branding & rebranding.

-The Hill Tavern job actually came about because they needed staff shirts and morphed into a full brand overhaul.
-The restaurant is at the base of historic Beacon Hill in Boston, where you pay about $200 per square foot for 101°F housing.
+The Hill Tavern job came about from a simple request for staff shirts.
+That morphed into a full brand overhaul, including a new sign, business cards, and t-shirts.
+The restaurant sits at the base of historic Beacon Hill in Boston, where you pay about $800 per square foot for 101°F housing.
 But hey, it’s historic.

-An acquaintance (now good friend and brother from another) had an idea brewing for ten years and had only told one person.
-I happened to be the third.
+An acquaintance had an idea brewing for ten years and had only told one person.
+Then he told me.
 His idea was to build a sustainable clothing line while also giving back to the environment.
 Now THAT is something I can get behind.
-In addition to that I loved the almost oxymoronic sense of something looming (negative connotation) and that thing is hope (positive connotation).
-I'll spare you some of the details so as not to bore you or violate my non-disclosure agreement, but everything was pretty much in place except...the brand itself.
-He had valiantly sketched up some mocks on Microsoft Paint and had given me the direction to run in.
+I also loved the name – Looming Hope – and the almost oxymoronic sense of something looming (negative connotation) and that thing is hope (positive connotation).

+Everything was pretty much in place except one thing – the brand itself.
+He had valiantly sketched up some mockups on Microsoft Paint and had given me the direction to run in.
 It incorporated a stylized and simplified loom and played off of the letters L & H. His idea was there.
 I just had to bring it to life.

-"What is this environmental support fund you speak of," you say?
+You may be wondering – “What is this environmental support fund you speak of?”
 It is a companion company to Looming Hope called Revel Earth.
-As stated earlier, a percentage of every sale is poured into a fund and when the stars align and the weather permits, The LH/RE crew will be hard at work cleaning up the city’s backyard.
+As stated earlier, a percentage of every sale goes into a fund and when the stars align and the weather permits, The LH/RE crew will be hard at work cleaning up the city’s backyard.
 In order to differentiate the two companies, we needed another logo.
-I say "we" because now I'm one of the cool kids.
-Where as there was almost a drawn up blueprint to the Looming Hope logo, with Revel Earth we decided to use the “design until something sticks” method and cherry pick the best elements from each rough draft.
+While there was almost a drawn up blueprint to the Looming Hope logo, with Revel Earth we decided to use the “design until something sticks” method and cherry pick the best elements from each rough draft.

 As you can see it began with the obvious Earth shapes and all the typical things you would expect.
 From there we junked the expected from the original 4 (there were actually 8 but those have long been burned and buried) and landed with the heavy REVEL typeface with the hands holding the Earth.
 While I liked the direction, there was something far too heavy about it.
 The text plus the Earth just felt like it weighed a ton.
 Referring back to the original four sketches, I revisited the leaf and it happened to lighten everything up.
 In fact, it is one of my prouder moments, not only because of what it stands for, but because I succeeded in making one of the heaviest logotypes in existence feel light by changing just one element.